SWI-Prolog/contrib-protobufs/protobufs_overview.md

 ### protobuf_parse_from_codes/3 {#protobufs-parse-from-codes}

 This is the inverse of protobuf_serialize_to_codes/3 -- it takes a wire stream (list of codes) and creates a [dict](</pldoc/man?section=bidicts>).
 The dict tags are the fully qualified names of the messages.
+Repeated fields that aren't in the wire stream get set to the value =|[]|=; other fields that aren't in the wire stream get their default value (typically the empty string or zero, depending on type).
+Embedded messages and groups are omitted if not in the wire stream; you can test for their presence using get_dict/3.
+There is no mechanism for determining whether a field was in the wire stream or not (that is, there is no equivalent of the Python implementation's =|HasField|=).

 ### addressbook example {#protobufs-addressbook-example}